Snarp/tyranoscript/readme.txt

-TyranoScript ｜ TyranoScript Ver5.00 (C) ShikemokuMK
+TyranoScript ｜ TyranoScript Ver5.00 (c) ShikemokuMK
 http://tyrano.jp

-■ Main features ■
+■ Main Features ■

-① Works with HTML and JavaScript
+1. Works With HTML And JavaScript

-It can be operated on devices such as iPhone, iPad, and Android.
+TyranoScript games can be run on devices such as iPhone, iPad, and Android.
-Also, by using tools such as PhoneGap, you can make it into an application.
+Also, by using tools such as PhoneGap, you can make your game into an app.
-It can be sold on the App Store and Android Market.
+Your game can then be sold on the App Store and Android Market.

-Of course, you can run it as a browser game.
+Of course, you can run your project as a browser game.
-It can also be distributed as a Windows application or Mac application by using an expansion pack.
+Projects can also be distributed as Windows or Mac applications by using an expansion pack.

-② High affinity with KAG3 / Kirikiri
+2. High Affinity With KAG3 / Kirikiri

-TyranoScript has a high affinity with KAG3 / KiriKiri.
+TyranoScript has a high affinity with KAG3 / Kirikiri.
 If you've used tag-based scripting tools, you're ready to go.

-③ Smooth cooperation with JavaScript
+3. Smooth Integration With JavaScript

 TyranoScript allows you to freely write and extend JavaScript.

-④ Free.
-Commercially available
+4. Free, Available For Commercial Use

 Please use it for free.
 Commercial use is also possible.
-In addition, the source code is also open to the public, and you can freely modify it.
+In addition, the source code is also open to the public, and you may freely modify it.

-■ How to use ■
+■ How To Use ■

-Please refer to the tutorial and tag reference on the official page.
+Please refer to the tutorial and tag reference on the official website.

-[Tag reference]
+[Tag Reference]
 http://tyrano.jp/home/tag

-[How to use & tutorial]
+[How To Use & Tutorial]
 http://tyrano.jp/usage/tutorial

 ■ TyranoBuilder ■
 http://b.tyrano.jp
 The official development tool for TyranoScript.
-Game production will be easier.
+Makes game production easier.

 ■ TyranoRider ■
 http://tyrano.jp/adv/next/rider